How the ear works

 • The middle ear is a small, air-filled space containing three tiny bones.
 These are called the malleus, incus and stapes, but collectively they’re called the ossicles.
 The malleus connects to the eardrum linking it to the outer ear.
 The stapes (smallest bone in the body) connects to the inner ear.

 • The inner ear has both hearing and balance organs.
 The hearing part of the inner ear is called the cochlea.
 This comes from the Greek word for ‘snail’ because of its distinctive coiled shape.
 The cochlea, which contains many thousands of sensory cells (called ‘hair cells’), is connected to the central hearing system by the hearing or auditory nerve.
-The cochlea is filled with special fluids which are important to the process of hearing.
+The cochlea is filled with special fluids which are important to the process of how the ear works.

 The central hearing system consists of the auditory nerve and an incredibly complex pathway through the brain stem and onward to the auditory cortex of the brain.